SivaraamTK/WebDredger/README.md

 ## Outputs
 The project generates the following outputs:

-- `results.txt`: Contains all the URLs from which the data was collected and the data collected
+- `results.html`: Contains all the URLs from which the data was collected and the data collected
 - `downloads`: Contains the downloaded files from the URLs, organized by the domain name

 ## Options